SATUNIX/AATIS-SKMS/README.md

 # SKMS AATIS Module
-- Agentic Assistance for Testing Information Systems
+Agentic Assistance for Testing Information Systems Smart Knowledge Management System 0.0.1

-- Smart Knowledge Management System 0.0.1
+> Fully Local & Privacy Friendly, (only outbound is websearches which is currently disabled)

 A single Python-based CLI tool to: